decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 ## MANA Transfer

-A simple scene that uses the MANA smart contract and the EthConnect library to send the user MANA on the Ropsten test network.
+A simple scene that uses the MANA smart contract and the EthConnect library to send the player MANA on the Ropsten test network.

 [Code](https://github.com/decentraland-scenes/MANA-Transaction)